KyleK86/LIRI-node-app/README.md

         node liri.js spotify-this-song <name of song>

     Output: The system will display a list of information associated with the song.
-It can result in multiple records.
-The system will also log all the results in the log.txt file.
+It can display multiple results.
 See screen-shot below:

     ![Results](/screenshots/terminalShot2.jpg)